 But what are the costs after that?
 They send updates and a signal to your Sky box and not much else.
 Ok, so some customers may require a bit more assistance than others, but the majority of us have little contact with Sky.

 Be firm and stick to your guns.
-I’ll be honest, this call can last for anything up to 30 minutes as they look at cutting things from your package.
-But, just tell them you can’t afford it and they will give you a date that your contract ends.
+I’ll be honest, this call can last for anything up to 30 minutes as they look at cutting things from your package or increasing your discount.
+But, just tell them you can’t afford it and the agent will give you a date that your contract ends.

 2) Now play the waiting game.
 Be strong.
-I usually receive a call within 2 weeks.
+I usually receive a call within 2 weeks from the retention department at Sky.
 The discount is generally in the region of 40-50% and sometimes I also receive a credit to my account.
-Sometimes as much as £50.
+This can be as much as £50.

 You can also check your online account and see what offers are available during this period.
 The latest I have ever received a call was just 3 days before my service was due to be cancelled and I was offered 60% off.